I can't find the type of job where I'd like to work in the country I am interested in. What should I do?

 Start by researching the cost of living in the city/country that you are interested in pursuing.
 Often, living expenses abroad are less than living expenses in Philadelphia.

-Check out this resource for cost of living information.
+Check out Going Global (in the Resource section) for cost of living information.

-All students who are approved for an international co-op are considered for a financial award from Steinbright, to help with the cost.
+All students who are approved for an international co-op whose GPA is a minimum of 2.5 may be eligible for a financial award from Steinbright, to help with the expense of living and working abroad.

 How can I find information about housing abroad?